Sigmapitech/myprintf/README.md

 *Recreating infamous printf function as described by standard C99.*

 > [!CAUTION]
+> if you are a epitech student, and want to make a quick buck of this repo,
-> Copying the content of this repository for your own delivery will grade you a
+> copying the content of this repository for your own delivery will grade you a
 > `-42` for cheating.

 ## :closed_book: <samp>C99 limitations</samp>